-The financial statements for the year ended 31 December 2011 have been prepared in accordance with International Financial Reporting Standards (IFRSs) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union.
+The financial statements for the year ended 31 December 2012 have been prepared in accordance with International Financial Reporting Standards (IFRSs) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union.
 The standards applied by the Company are those endorsed by the European Union and effective at the date the financial statements are approved by the Board.
-The financial statements comply with IFRSs.
+All accounting policies have been consistently applied in the financial statements.